hewhofreeks/ObservableSaga/README.md

 To dos:

 -Automate update publishes to fire on every saga data property changes, instead of having to call it manually every time the data changes

--Create front-end library to be loaded via npm to automate subscribe/listener calls -Figure out best way to expire a saga
+-Create front-end library to be loaded via npm to automate subscribe/listener calls

+-Figure out best way to expire this sort of saga